AidanWelch/replaceEach/README.md

 # replaceEach

-Replace an array of patterns with an array of replacers.
+Replace an array of search patterns with an array of replacers.

 ⚠️ **Not Compatible with RegExp search!** ⚠️